samson-sofun/deepdf/README.md

 # deepdf

-deepdf is a pdf rendering library based on Qt and PDFium.
+deepdf is a pdf rendering library based on Qt and PDFium, which can cross system platforms.

-It has been verified under several CPU architectures, such as x86 / x64 / MIPS / arm, which can cross system platforms, but only Linux Debian version has been made.
+It has been verified under several CPU architectures, such as x86 / x64 / MIPS / arm.

 ### Installation
 You can install it into the system for easy use.
 Here is an example on Linux/Mac: